claudijo/poker-ts/README.md

 ### Constructor
 `Poker.Table(forcedBets: { ante?: number, bigBlind: number, smallBlind: number }, numSeats?: number)`

 Creates an instance of the poker table object.
+The ante (a forced bet in which all players put an equal amount of money or chips into the pot before the deal begins) and specifying the dealer button seat are optional.

 ### playerToAct()
 `Poker.Table.prototype.playerToAct(): number`